tomerfiliba/plumbum/docs/paths.rst

 In many respects, paths provide a similar API to pathlib in the Python 3.4+ standard library, with a few improvements and extra features.

+.. versionadded:: 1.6

+    Paths now support more pathlib like syntax, several old names have been depreciated, like ``.basename``

 The primary ways to create paths are from ``.cwd``, ``.env.home``, or ``.path(...)`` on a local or remote machine, with ``/`` or ``//`` for composition.